ThatQuiz Test Library Take this test now

 • 2.
 In a Mastery Learning class, the goal is for all students to master the lesson.
 Ideally, as instruction improves, what should happen to the Standard Deviation of the post-test scores?

-A) It becomes negative.
+A) It should decrease.

-B) It should increase.
+B) It should remain constant.

-C) It should decrease.
+C) It should increase.

 • 3.
 Principal Cruz observes that in Section A, the grades range from 75 to 98.
 In Section B, the grades range from 85 to 88.
 What can he conclude about Section B?